Timor-Leste Defence Force: Formation of the F-FDTL

-The F-FDTL gradually assumed responsibility for East Timor's security from the UN peacekeeping force.
+The F-FDTL gradually assumed responsibility for Timor-Leste's security from the UN peacekeeping force.
 The Lautém District was the first area to pass to the F-FDTL in July 2002.
-After further training the F-FDTL took over responsibility for the entire country's external security on 20 May 2004, although some foreign peacekeepers remained in East Timor until mid-2005.
+After further training the F-FDTL took over responsibility for the entire country's external security on 20 May 2004, although some foreign peacekeepers remained in Timor-Leste until mid-2005.
 The F-FDTL conducted its first operation in January 2003 when an army unit was called in to quell criminal activity caused by west Timorese militia gangs in the Ermera district.
 While the F-FDTL operated in a "relatively disciplined and orderly fashion" during this operation, it illegally arrested nearly 100 people who were released 10 days later without being charged.

 The F-FDTL has suffered from serious morale and disciplinary problems since its establishment.
 These problems have been driven by uncertainty over the F-FDTL's role, poor conditions of service due to limited resources, tensions arising from FALINTIL's transition from a guerrilla organisation to a regular military and political and regional rivalries.
 The F-FDTL's morale and disciplinary problems have resulted in large numbers of soldiers being disciplined or dismissed.
 The East Timorese Government was aware of these problems before the 2006 crisis but did not rectify the factors that were contributing to low morale.

-Tensions between the F-FDTL and PNTL have also reduced the effectiveness of East Timor's security services.
+Tensions between the F-FDTL and PNTL have also reduced the effectiveness of Timor-Leste's security services.
 In 2003, the East Timorese Government established three new paramilitary police forces equipped with modern military-grade weapons.
 The formation of these units led to dissatisfaction with the Government among some members of the F-FDTL.
 During 2003 and 2004, members of the police and F-FDTL clashed on a number of occasions, and groups of soldiers attacked police stations in September 2003 and December 2004.
-These tensions were caused by the overlapping roles of the two security services, differences of opinion between members of East Timor's leadership and the fact that many members of the PNTL had served with the Indonesian National Police prior to East Timor's independence while the F-FDTL was based around FALINTIL.
+These tensions were caused by the overlapping roles of the two security services, differences of opinion between members of Timor-Leste's leadership and the fact that many members of the PNTL had served with the Indonesian National Police prior to Timor-Leste's independence while the F-FDTL was based around FALINTIL.